mgyarmathy/SQUAD/www/bower_components/bootstrap-material-design/README.md

 ### Selectize.js

 Transform select and multi select inputs in advanced text inputs.
-Material Design for BS provides a fulle replacement of the plugin's CSS, don't include it so.
+Material Design for BS provides a full replacement of the plugin's CSS, so don't include it.
 Read more about [selectize.js](http://brianreavis.github.io/selectize.js/)